 The WebSocket message protocol builds on top of Http standard and brings bidirectional communication to the Http client-server world.
 With this release Citrus users are able to send and receive messages with WebSocket connections.
 The Http server implementation is now able to define multiple WebSocket endpoints.
 The new Citrus WebSocket client is able to publish messages to the server via bidirectional WebSocket protocol.
-See Chapter 18, WebSocket support for details.
+Seehttp-websocketfor details.